METAR: Report names

-Reports
+Frequencies and types

-METARs typically come from airports or permanent weather observation stations.
+METARs typically come from airports or other permanent weather observation stations.
 Reports are generated once an hour or half-hour at most stations, but if conditions change significantly at a staffed location, a report known as a special (SPECI) may be issued.
 Some stations make regular reports more frequently, such as Pierce County Airport (ICAO code: KPLU) which issues reports three times per hour.
+In addition to METARs and SPECIs, ASOS One-Minute Observations (OMO) are updated once a minute.
+OMOs can be in various formats, including the METAR format.

 Some METARs are encoded by automated airport weather stations located at airports, military bases, and other sites.
 Some locations still use augmented observations, which are recorded by digital sensors, encoded via software, and then reviewed by certified weather observers or forecasters prior to being transmitted.
 Observations may also be taken by trained observers or forecasters who manually observe and encode their observations prior to transmission.
+In the United States, prior to mid-1990s, most observations are made manually, but today the vast majority are automated or augmented observations.

 History

-The METAR format was introduced 1 January 1968 internationally and has been modified a number of times since.
+The METAR format was introduced internationally on 1 January 1968, and has been modified a number of times since.
 North American countries continued to use a Surface Aviation Observation (SAO) for current weather conditions until 1 June 1996, when this report was replaced with an approved variant of the METAR agreed upon in a 1989 Geneva agreement.
 The WMO's publication No. 782 "Aerodrome Reports and Forecasts" contains the base METAR code as adopted by the WMO member countries.

 Information contained in a METAR

-A typical METAR contains data for the temperature, dew point, wind direction and speed, precipitation, cloud cover and heights, visibility, and barometric pressure.
+A typical METAR contains data for the airport identifier, time of observation, wind direction and speed, visibility, current weather phenomena such as precipitation, cloud cover and heights, temperature, dew point, and barometric pressure.
+This information forms the body of the report, consisting a maximum of 11 groups of information.
 A METAR may also contain information on precipitation amounts, lightning, and other information that would be of interest to pilots or meteorologists such as a pilot report or PIREP, colour states and runway visual range (RVR).
+These may be provided in coded or plain language and appended to the end of the METAR as remarks.

 In addition, a short period forecast called a TREND may be added at the end of the METAR covering likely changes in weather conditions in the two hours following the observation.
 These are in the same format as a Terminal Aerodrome Forecast (TAF).

 The complement to METARs, reporting forecast weather rather than current weather, are TAFs.
 METARs and TAFs are used in VOLMET broadcasts.